snowplow-incubator/snowplow-event-generator/README.md

 {
     // Seed for random generation.
 Change the seed to generate a different set of events "seed": 1

+    // Generate a random seed on initialisation.
+If true "seed" will be ignored, and a random integer will be used for seed.
+    "randomisedSeed": false

     // Number of collector payloads to generate.
     // Total number of event get multiplied by eventPerPayload* setting.
     "payloadsTotal": 1000